rollup/rollup/docs/05-plugin-development.md

 ```
 {
   id: string, // the id of the module, for convenience
+  code: string | null, // the source code of the module, `null` if external or not yet available
+  ast: ESTree.Program, // the parsed abstract syntax tree if available
   isEntry: boolean, // is this a user- or plugin-defined entry point
   isExternal: boolean, // for external modules that are referenced but not included in the graph
   importedIds: string[], // the module ids statically imported by this module